cedricphdivry/academic-writing-markdown/examples/slides.md

 ---
 title: "Why Write in Plain Text?"
-subtitle: "A case for academics based on Kieran Healy's guide^[Available at https://plain-text.co/]"
+subtitle: "A case for academics based on Kieran Healy's guide[^Healy_url]"
-author: "Mark Doe"
+author: "Your Name"
 institute: "Your Organization"
 date: "September 1, 2025"
 # find other themes and color themes at online, e.g. https://mpetroff.net/files/beamer-theme-matrix/